jacebenson/cedar/docs/docs/logger.md

 With those criteria in mind, Redwood includes [pino](https://github.com/pinojs/pino) with its rich [features](https://github.com/pinojs/pino/blob/master/docs/api.md), [ecosystem](https://github.com/pinojs/pino/blob/master/docs/ecosystem.md) and [community](https://github.com/pinojs/pino/blob/master/docs/ecosystem.md#community).

 Plus ... pino means 🌲 pine tree!
-How perfect is that for RedwoodJS?
+How perfect is that for CedarJS?

-Note: RedwoodJS logging is setup for its api side only.
+Note: CedarJS logging is setup for its api side only.
 For browser and web side error reporting or exception handling, these features will be considered in future releases.

 ## Quick Start